5 examples of gamification that make Duolingo the best at user retention

 Finally, a 2% rise here and a 1% jump there might sound inefficient, but Duolingo’s success speaks for itself.
 From 2017 to 2020, Duolingo’s revenue ballooned over tenfold, jumping from $13 million to $161 million!
 That’s an enormous increase, and one that the team can agree was based on its strategy of gamification.

-Do you want to gamify your app into success?
+Do you want to improve retention and engagement on your app just like Duolingo?
 You’ll need a bespoke gamification strategy.
-To start off your journey, get in touch with our gamification experts and book a free consultation to learn more about how we can help your product reach its full potential.
+To start your journey, get in touch with our gamification experts by booking a free consultation!

 Duolingo is the world leader in educational apps.
 In the words of Duolingo product manager Zan Gilani, the app’s key to success is gamification!